WalletScrutiny/WalletScrutinyCom/README.md

 npx gulp serve
 ```

-### Build for production deployment
+### For production deployment

-This will also minify the html, css and js which takes all in all about 40s.
+This will also minify the html, css and js which takes all in all about 50s.
 The
 result can be found in the `_site/` folder and uploaded to your web server.

 ```
-npx gulp serve
+npx gulp
 ```

 ## Run the wallet apk test script